Youth Care Coordination

 Biannual Training Reports: NCSMH provides updates to youth care coordination supervisors on their staff’s completion of training requirements every six months (in March and September of each year).
 To confirm completion at dates other than this, please e-mail YCCSupport@som.umaryland.edu.

 NCTSN CANS Training This document describes how to access the CANS training required for all CCOs.
-Please complete this form to receive free access to this training.
-When registering for the course, please select NCTSN as your regional designation.
-For additional information, contact firstname.lastname@example.org
+Please follow the steps listed below:

 TCM Plus Referral Guide: This document contains information about Targeted Care Management (TCM) Plus benefits.
 Included are all the necessary forms to complete a referral to receive TCM Plus benefits as well and the associated monthly documentation for ongoing services.